nicmart/DGIM/README.md

 # The Datar-Gionis-Indyk-Motwani algorithm
-Given a stream of bits and a window size `N`, we want be able to answer to the question
+Given a stream of bits and a window size N, we want be able to answer to the question

-**How many 1s appeared in the last `k` bits?**
+**How many 1s appeared in the last k bits?**

 Of course the answer is very simple if we are able to store in memory all last N bits.
 If it's not the case, we have to use a smarter way to store the data.

-The DGIM algorithm allows us to answer the question with a logarithmic amount of memory, and with tunable precision.
+The DGIM algorithm allows us to answer the question with a **logarithmic amount of memory**, and with tunable precision.

 More precisely, for a given precision 1/m, the needed amount of memory is O(m log(N)²).